aryanpanchal09/Web-Development-Course/README.md

 - Build real-world projects for personal, academic, or freelance purposes
 - Work with **MERN Stack**, Git, and advanced web technologies

-## ⚙️ Prerequisites
-- A laptop with a stable internet connection
-- A strong will to learn and complete the course

-## 👥 Who Is This For?
-- **Students** looking to start their web development journey
-- **Complete Beginners** aiming to build foundational skills
-- **Intermediate to Advanced Learners** wanting to upskill
-- **Tech Enthusiasts** curious about under-the-hood details
-- **Freelancers & Career Changers** seeking practical, job-ready skills

 ## 🗂 Repository Structure
 ```
 web-development-course/